svc-bot-mds/terraform-provider-vmds/docs/resources/cloud_account.md

 ### Required

 - `credential` (String) Holds the credentials associated with the cloud account.
-- `name` (String) Updating the name results in deletion of existing cloud account and new cloud account with updated name is created.
+- `name` (String) Name is readonly field while updating the certificate..
 - `provider_type` (String) Provider Type of cloud account on MDS.

 ### Optional